 Chaucie’s Place is a child advocacy organization in Hamilton County that focuses on the prevention of child sexual abuse and youth suicide.
 Chaucie’s Place is a 501(c)(3) not-for-profit that opened its doors on April 30, 2001.
 Chaucie’s Place educates both children and adults through our prevention and education programs Smart Steps: A Body Safety Program for Children©, Stewards of Children® and Lifelines, our newest program that addresses youth suicide.
-Additionally, when there is an allegation of abuse, children have the opportunity to be interviewed in a safe, neutral, child-friendly environment with a trained forensic interviewer.

 The Goals of Chaucie's Place are:

 - To prevent child sexual abuse and youth suicide by offering evidence-based high-quality prevention programs for children and adults

 - To empower children and adults to ensure that children of central Indiana have the opportunity to live to their highest potential